Grant McCann: Linfield

 On 14 January 2015, McCann returned to his native country to join NIFL Premiership side Linfield on a free transfer after his contract at Peterborough was terminated by mutual consent.
 He signed an initial six-month contract to last until the end of the 2014–15 season.
 McCann, who made close to 200 appearances in all competitions for Posh, had been assisting with the coaching of Peterborough's youth side in the weeks prior to his departure, but was keen to continue playing regularly.
 His brother, Ryan McCann, had previously played for Linfield between 2002 and 2005, winning several trophies with the Blues including the league title in 2004 and the Setanta Cup in 2005.

 On 23 February 2015, McCann was linked to a coaching role at his former club Peterborough United, following the sacking of Darren Ferguson two days earlier.
 It was assumed that McCann would balance his role at Peterborough with his playing time at Linfield.
 However, it was later confirmed that McCann would be ending his stay at Linfield after just six weeks.
 During his short spell at the club, he made six appearances in all competitions, scoring once against Ballymena United in a league game.

 Return to Peterborough United

 On 26 February 2015, Linfield confirmed that McCann's contract had been terminated with immediate effect, facilitating his return to Peterborough in a coaching capacity until at least the end of the 2014–15 season.

 Managerial career

 Peterborough United

 On 16 May 2016, McCann was appointed Peterborough United manager on a four-year contract.
 He was named League One Manager of the Month for August 2017, after his team got off to a flying start at the beginning of the season.
-On 25 February 2018, he was sacked after no wins in seven matches.
+On 25 February 2018, he was dismissed after no wins in seven matches.